The ISFS team includes our:

 Tel: 604-598-6231

-Kristi Tatebe, MCIP, RPP - Senior Research Associate
+Kristi Tatebe, MCIP, RPP - Senior Research and Extension Associate

 Kristi joined the ISFS team in 2017.
 She is a community planner with an MSc. from the School of Community and Regional Planning, and a BSc. from the Faculty of Agriculture (now Land and Food Systems) at UBC.
 Living on a small farm in the Okanagan with her family of four, she coordinates ISFS’s Okanagan projects.
 She is passionate about sustainable local food systems and their role in building healthy, resilient communities.
 Her previous work has included sustainability planning and research coordination with UBC’s Design Centre for Sustainability, and the Collaborative for Advanced Landscape Planning.
 She has also been a planning consultant, first with Smart Growth on the Ground, and later as a sole proprietor working on agricultural climate change adaptation projects in the province, and local government roles in supporting sustainable food systems.
 She brings her planning perspective and interest in food policy.